 To my mind, interaction and discussion are prerequisites to a successful tutorial.
 A lesson is not a lecture; rather, it is an opportunity to inform and consolidate understanding through active engagement in a specific topic.
 Having worked with students of all ages, I have come to notice a common trend: often, the basic knowledge of how to answer a question or solve a problem is present, but the student lacks the skill-set to confidently perform this in an exam scenario.
 My interlocutory approach will encourage critical investigation into a topic, resulting in a more complete understanding and improved confidence.

 What I do when I am not tutoring

 Unsurprisingly, I'm a big fan of books.
-I'm currently causing irreversible damage to my retinas as I trudge through Nabokov, Tolstoy and Dostoyevsky.
+I'm currently causing irreversible damage to my retinas as I trudge through the collected poems of John Ashbery.

 As well as reading, I occassionally try and put pen to paper.
-I hope one day to exorcise a high-blown epic novel from my mind, but in the meantime I am writing poems and short stories for magazines and journals.
+I hope one day to exorcise a full-blown epic novel from my mind, but in the meantime I am writing poems for my blog: (www.shorterpoems.com).

 I also enjoy press-ups.
 A lot.
 I'm a mere ten away from completing the US Marines cadence test, a challenge I hope to surmount by next year.